treedenn/Maserow/README.md

 However, when all the big features are done and with help, it could be transferred to other cores either by having other branches or be built in the master.

 # Suggestions or bugs
-This project is a hobby and a solo project, which means I am developing it on my free time.
+This project is a hobby and a solo project, which means I am developing it in my free time.
 Simple conclusion, I cannot find all the bugs myself and brainstorming features and layouts with others is not possible.
 Therefore, it would be great when a bug occurs, thoughts on features or a new idea for a layout comes to mind, you will submit them here.
 It might help other users.

 # Features